 We now bring the results from each of these targets together to examine the likelihood that each (non-)detection is consistent with being generated by a dark matter particle of the same decay lifetime.
 In Figure~\ref{LFlux} we plot the flux distributions for each of our targets as a function of projected mass for a series of different decay lifetimes $\tau_{27}=\tau/(10^{27}\rmn{s})$.
 We take Aq-B2 to be our Milky Way candidate due to its low mass \citep{Deason12,Penarrubia14}, and Aq-D2 to be our M31 analogue because of its relatively low concentration\citep{Corbelli10}.
 We also include the $1\sigma$ allowed regions for the detections of the GC and M31, and also $2\sigma$ upper bounds for the blank sky dataset and Draco.

 We find that the best agreement between the corresponding simulation predictions and the observational constraints is approximately in the range $\tau_{27}=(6-10)$.
 This lifetime agrees within $1\sigma$ range with the results of~\citet{Bulbul14,Boyarsky14,Boyarsky14b} and is consistent with non-observation of the line from stacked observations of dSphs \citep{Malyshev14} where the limit $\tau_{27} > 7.3$ ($3\sigma$ upper bound) was established.
+There is more tension with the limits from \citet{Anderson14}, who claim to rule out the line as found by \citep{Bulbul14} at as much as $11.8\sigma$, however their applications of scaling relations and their stacking procedure may have consequences for the error estimates.
 These estimates are based on our haloes that are the best candidate matches for the Milky Way and GC.